arturochian/Ch4-Chi-Squared-act/index.md

 <img src="assets/fig/cheat_resid-1.png" title="plot of chunk cheat_resid" alt="plot of chunk cheat_resid" style="display: block; margin: auto;" />

-7) What is the scope of inference for the Cheating Data?
+6) What is the scope of inference for the Cheating Data?

-8) Why does random assignment of subjects to treatments allow us to make causal inferences?

-Hint: Consider lurking variables